teller-protocol/teller-protocol-v1/docs/scripts.md

 ## Prerequisites

-Before executing any script, verify if the Zero Collateral contracts are deployed in the network where you want to execute it.
+Before executing any script, verify if the Zero Collateral contracts are deployed on the network where you want to execute it.

 The addresses are located at ```./config/networks/NETWORK/zerocollateral.js``` where ```NETWORK``` is the network where you want to execute the scripts.

 > The network names are configured in the Truffle config file.
 Please, see details ```./truffle-config.js``` file (section ```networks```).
-> If the contracts are not defined in the network you are looking for, please contact any team member.
+> If the contracts have not been deployed on the network you are looking for, please contact any team member.

 ## Executing a Script

-Once you verify the contracts are already deployed in the network, the next step is to execute it.
+Once you verify the contracts are already deployed on the network, the next step is to execute it.

 The command to execute a script is: